shrjrd/roblox-procmesh/README.md

 The CSG operations are designed for closed 3D meshes.
 Ex: Unioning a cube touching a flat quad will be missing some polygons infront/behind the quad

-Does not use any Luau optimizations, for compatibility in older versions of Roblox pre 2019.
+This is currently in Lua 5.1 without any Luau optimizations, for compatibility in older versions of Roblox pre 2019.

 Main Additions: